hct-ux/preact-netlify/content/component/text-field.md

 description: >-

-  The text field allows input of a single line of text.
-It supports several text formats including numbers with the following options:
+  The text field allows input of a single line of text, supporting alphanumeric characters and symbols.

-  * State (default, success, error, disabled)

-  * With clear

-  * Size (default, small)
 preview: https://ds.gbgplc.com/react/iframe.html?id=atoms-controls--input-elements
 dos:
-  - Text fields with a standard character length (such as dates
-  - phone numbers
-  - post codes) should have their width and input restricted appropriately.
-  - Ensure the input uses an appropriate “type” attribute
+  - Ensure the input uses an appropriate “type” attribute such as email or phone number
-  - such as email
+  - Restrict the width and input for standard formats such as dates; phone numbers; post codes
-  - telephone
-  - number
-  - see more examples.
   - Update the success and error states only after an input has been completed (not during entry).
-  - Use placeholder text to demonstrate an example
-  - such as an account number or full URL.
+  - Use placeholder text to demonstrate an example such as an account number or full URL.
 donts:
-  - If the input is likely to exceed 50 characters
-  - use a textarea (add link) instead.
+  - If the input is likely to exceed 50 characters use a textarea instead
-  - Avoid using a placeholder for information that’s critical to completing the field.
+  - Avoid using a placeholder for information that’s critical to completing the field
-  - Only use the clear button when there is a very clear benefit.
-Adding unnecessary interactions will contribute to cognitive load.
+  - Don't include a clear button unless there is a clear benefit.
+Adding unnecessary interactions will contribute to cognitive load
 examples:
   - title: Default
     description: Use to allow text input when the expected information is short.
 The